mrc-ide/covid-sim/README.md

 The source code for CovidSim is licensed under the GPLv3, see [LICENSE.md](LICENSE.md).

 It is Copyright Imperial College of Science, Technology and Medicine.
+The lead developers are Neil Ferguson, Gemma Nedjati-Giliani and Daniel Laydon.

 Additional contributions for open-sourcing made by Imperial College of Science, Technology and Medicine, GitHub Inc, and John Carmack are copyright